-In addition, the Legislature appropriated funding for one staff position for children's mental health within DHS.
-The Department is developing mechanisms to serve children with severe emotional disturbance who are not currently eligible through its MA Program.
+Finally, the Department is developing mechanisms to serve children with severe emotional disturbance who are not currently eligible through its MA Program.
 The outcome of this project and a mandated study of current mental health funding to be completed over the next biennium will frame future funding requests.
 Additional funding will be necessary before the Comprehensive Children's Mental Health Act is totally implemented.
-Current DHS estimates are that the Legislature will need to appropriate \$11 million in the next biennium to fund newly mandated children's mental health services.
+Current DHS estimates are that the Legislature will need to appropriate \$27 million in the next biennium to fund newly mandated children's mental health services.